 Okay, this is such an important rule: don’t try new things!
 Don’t break in new heels, don’t try new makeup, don’t try a new hairstyle, and don’t wear new clothes if you can help it.

 Recruitment is all about showing off your best self, and nothing says the opposite of that like feeling uncomfortable in a scratchy shirt or having an allergic reaction to new makeup.
 You have got to make your first impression count, and you can do this by being confident in what you are wearing.
 You are confident when you are comfortable, and so you need to wear items that make you exude confidence.

 Follow Your Heart

-A huge rule when it comes to recruitment is not to discuss your thoughts with other potential new members, but we all know that just doesn’t happen really.
-There are certain rules that should never be broken like being in contact with sorority members during recruitment; but potential new members talk to each other.
+A rule of thumb when it comes to recruitment is not to discuss your thoughts with other potential new members, but we all know that doesn’t happen in reality.
+Specific rules should never be broken like being in contact with sorority members during recruitment, but potential new members talk to each other.

-I went through recruitment with my roommate and we definitely talked after each day of recruitment was over.
-It’s natural to talk.
+I went through recruitment with my roommate and we talked after each day of recruitment was over.
+Talking with other potential new members is natural.
 But don’t let the opinions of others stray you away from following your heart.
 Join the sorority that works well with who you are as a person.

 Be Who You Are

 This is another excellent rule.
 Be who you are throughout recruitment.
 You don’t want to get into a sorority based on a fake persona, because then you will have to keep up with that persona throughout your time in the sorority.
 I don’t know about you, but that doesn’t sound like a happy life to me.
 Be who you are, everyone else is taken.

 After Deferred Recruitment

 This semester is going to be completely different from your first semester.
 Here are a few tips to managing your second semester of college, and your first semester as a sorority woman!